Risa4224/go-game/README.md

 + Compiler :
 MinGW-w64 (GCC 14+) OR other g++ distributions that support C++17
 + SFML version :
-SFML 3.0.0 MinGW build , Download SFML 3.0.0 from: https://www.sfml-dev.org/download.php
+SFML 3.0.0 (Included in repository - No download required)
 + Tools :
 CMake 3.16+
 PowerShell or Git Bash